miselkrstovic/experiments-in-spring/README.md

 The system components include an **API gateway**, a **backend service**, a **persistence engine**, and a **message broker**.

-The **API gateway** is responsible for providing (and exposing) a set of user management operations (CRUD-like), where there operations is executed on another service, and the result is communicated back in a synchronous [request/reply messaging](https://www.enterpriseintegrationpatterns.com/patterns/messaging/toc.html) manner.
-Another approach would of have been the use of Remoting over RabbitMQ, but the idea was abandoned in favor of a more loosely coupled design (aka request/reply messaging).
+The **API gateway** is responsible for providing (and exposing) a set of [CRUD-like](https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete) user management operations, where their operations are executed on another service and the result is communicated back in a synchronous [request/reply messaging](https://www.enterpriseintegrationpatterns.com/patterns/messaging/toc.html) manner.
+Another approach would of have been the use of [Remoting over RabbitMQ](https://www.rabbitmq.com/tutorials/tutorial-six-java.html), but the idea was abandoned in favor of a more loosely coupled design (aka request/reply messaging).

-Best practices regarding designing a [RESTful API](https://blog.octo.com/en/design-a-rest-api/) system were both followed and applied, such as versioning, resource collections, searching, sorting, and error handling.
-Plural form is used for resource collection naming.
+Best practices regarding designing a [RESTful](https://blog.octo.com/en/design-a-rest-api/) system were both followed and applied.
+Such as versioning, resource collections, searching, sorting/ordering, and error handling.
+Plural form is used all through out for resource collections naming.

-**Backend service** was designed to implement the RabbitMQ request/reply listeners, that interacts with the MongoDB database, using the Spring Data MongoDB (repository pattern).
-Also, the use of UUID was favored, due to its distributed friendly support for unique object id.
+**Backend service** was designed to implement the RabbitMQ request/reply listeners, which in turn interacts with the MongoDB database using the Spring Data MongoDB (repository pattern).
+Also, the use of UUIDs was favored, due to its distributed-friendly support for unique object ids.

 Both MongoDB **persistence engine** and RabbitMQ **message broker** are deployed on a **Docker system** with their default settings unchanged.